KKBhati07/Alphabet-Music-API/README.md

 ## API Endpoints

-- `POST /api/v1/songs/upload`: Upload a music file along with metadata (title, artist, album) to the server.
-- `GET /api/v1/songs/fetch`: Fetch a list of all songs from the server.
-- `DELETE /api/v1/songs/destroy/:id`: Delete a song from the server.
 - `POST /api/v1/users/create`: Create a new user account.
 - `POST /api/v1/users/create-session`: Log in and create a session with a user account.
 - `PATCH /api/v1/users/update/:id`: Update user's details (authentication required) .
 - `PATCH /api/v1/users/update`: Update user details (authentication required) .
 - `DELETE /api/v1/users/destroy`: Delete a user account (authentication required).

+- `POST /api/v1/songs/upload`: Upload a music file along with metadata (title, artist, album) to the server.
+- `GET /api/v1/songs/fetch`: Fetch a list of all songs from the server.
+- `GET /api/v1/songs/search`: Search for songs by title.
+- `DELETE /api/v1/songs/destroy/:id`: Delete a song from the server.

+- `GET /api/v1/artists/:id/songs`: Fetch songs by a specific artist.
+- `GET /api/v1/artists/fetch`: Retrieve a list of all artists.
+- `GET /api/v1/artists/search`: Search for artists by name.

+- `GET /api/v1/albums/:id/songs`: Fetch songs by a specific albums.
+- `GET /api/v1/albums/fetch`: Retrieve a list of all albums.
+- `GET /api/v1/albums/search`: Search for albums by name.

+## Swagger Documentation

+- Explore the API using the Swagger documentation.
+After starting the server.
+- Navigate to `http://localhost:3300/api-docs` in your web browser to access the Swagger UI interface.
+- It provides a user-friendly way to understand and test the API endpoints.

 ## Authentication